IRS tax forms: Short forms

 Over the years, other "Short Forms" were used for short periods of time.
 For example, in the 1960s, they used an IBM Card on which a few lines could be written which would then be transcribed onto another card.
 The other card looked the same but had holes in it which a computer or "unit record" machine could read.
 As with the other forms, there was always a place for a signature.
 The two most recently used short forms, 1040A and 1040EZ, were discontinued after the 2017 tax year.

-The Form 1040A ("short form"), U.S. individual income tax return, was a shorter version of the Form 1040.
+The Form 1040A ("short form"), US individual income tax return, was a shorter version of the Form 1040.
 Use of Form 1040A was limited to taxpayers with taxable income below $100,000 who took the standard deduction instead of itemizing deductions; it was originally one page until the 1982 edition, when it expanded to two pages.

 The Form 1040EZ ("easy form"), Income Tax Return for Single and Joint Filers With No Dependents, was the simplest, six-section Federal income tax return, introduced in 1982.
 Its use was limited to taxpayers with taxable income below $100,000 (as of tax year 2016) who take the standard deduction instead of itemizing deductions and have no dependents.

 Fiduciary reporting

 According to section 1223(b) of the Pension Protection Act of 2006, a nonprofit organization that does not file annual returns or notices for three consecutive years will have its tax-exempt status revoked as of the due date of the third return or notice.
-An organization's tax-exempt status may be reinstated if it can show reasonable cause for the years of nonfiling.
+An organization's tax-exempt status may be reinstated if it can show reasonable cause for the years of nonfailing.

 990

 The Form 990 provides the public with financial information about a nonprofit organization, and is often the only source of such information.
 It is also used by government agencies to prevent organizations from abusing their tax-exempt status.
 In June 2007, the IRS released a new Form 990 that requires significant disclosures on corporate governance and boards of directors.
 These new disclosures are required for all nonprofit filers for the 2009 tax year, with more significant reporting requirements for nonprofits with over $1 million in revenues or $2.5 million in assets.
 In addition, certain nonprofits have more comprehensive reporting requirements, such as hospitals and other health care organizations (Schedule H).
 The Form 990 may be filed with the IRS by mail or electronically with an Authorized IRS e-file Provider.

 The Form 990 disclosures do not require but strongly encourage nonprofit boards to adopt a variety of board policies regarding governance practices.
-These suggestions go beyond Sarbanes-Oxley requirements for nonprofits to adopt whistleblower and document retention policies.
+These suggestions go beyond Sarbanes-Oxley requirements for nonprofits tadopt whistleblower and document retention policies.
 The IRS has indicated they will use the Form 990 as an enforcement tool, particularly regarding executive compensation.
 For example, nonprofits that adopt specific procedures regarding executive compensation are offered safe harbor from excessive compensation rules under section 4958 of the Internal Revenue Code and Treasury Regulation section 53.4958-6.